rnabioco/cellrangerAWS/README.md

 key, a new one can be generated. **It is important that your AWS access key is kept private since it provides direct access to your account.**

-	Once your key has been generated, run the following command to add your key
+	Once your key has been generated, run the following command to add your key information.
+You will also be asked to provide a default output format, which needs to be "json".
-information:

 ``` bash
 aws configure